Information & Hours

 Health and Wellness

-Students must be well enough to attend/participate in all activities, including outside play to attend.
-Kids Club follows the school district and Minnesota Department of Health (MDH) guidelines for absences and length of time required to be absent from childcare.
+Kids Club follows the school district policy and Minnesota Department of Health (MDH) guidelines for absences and length of time required to be absent from childcare.

 Accidents

 Parents/guardians will be informed by telephone or in person of accidents involving their child while attending Kids Club.
 Children are encouraged to tell a staff member immediately if they are hurt or experiencing discomfort.
 If a child incurs a minor injury, staff will administer basic first aid.
 If a child incurs an injury which may require further medical attention, staff will contact the parent/guardian immediately so that the child may receive necessary medical treatment and complete an injury/incident report.
-In an emergency when immediate medical attention is needed, or an incident is perceived by staff to be life-threatening, staff will call 911 and then immediately contact the parent/guardian.
-When the ambulance arrives, emergency personnel will determine the appropriate course of action.
-If the child requires medical treatment, they will be taken to the nearest medical facility.
-The parent/guardian will be responsible for all the medical charges.

 - Kids Club staff will take whatever emergency measures are deemed necessary for the care and protection of all children while under their supervision.
 In a life-threatening emergency, 911 will be called first.
 Any expenses incurred as a result will be the responsibility of the child’s family.